BrugadaSyndrome/SLAP/README.md

 SQLite3-DB
 ==========
-Written in Python 2.7 as a wrapper class for sqlite3 Python DB library.
+Written in Python 2.7.5 as a wrapper class for sqlite3 Python module library.

 CONTRIBUTERS